hashicorp/terraform-azurerm-terraform-enterprise/examples/standalone_mounted_disk/README.md

   - Key Vault secret which contains the Base64 encoded version of a PEM encoded private key of a certificate authority (CA) to be trusted by the Virtual Machine Scale Set.
 - TFE license on a filepath accessible by tests

-## How this test is used

-This test is leveraged by the integration tests in the [`ptfe-replicated`](https://github.com/hashicorp/ptfe-replicated/blob/master/.circleci/config.yml) repository.